The 7 Bands of Tension & the Body’s Tightly Held Trauma

 Just think of how when we are sad or are crying, we naturally collapse our posture.
 And when we are excited, we jump for joy and open our arms and chests.
 These are our emotions manifesting through the body.

-The Belts of Tension:
+The Body’s Bands of Tension:

-1 - Ocular Belt: the eyes, temples, forehead, and crown of head.
+1 - Ocular: the eyes, temples, forehead, and crown of head.
 This belt is often linked to emotions like suspicion or grief.
 Like our eyes flashing in REM sleep, we can also use the eyes to process deeply held trauma physiologically.
 I incorporate a full Brainspotting session when working with this belt in my breathwork series and we engage the breath only to the extend we need to help our intellectual mind surrender.

-2 - Oral Belt: includes the mouth, jaw, and tongue.
+2 - Oral: includes the mouth, jaw, and tongue.
 This belt is associated with feelings like longing or fear.
 This belt also represents how we express our authenticity and creativity to the world, or the extent to which we’ve had to “swallow” who we truly are.
 I like to incorporate the vowels when working this belt as the vowels are connected with our emotional expression.

-3 - Cervical Belt: neck and shoulder area.
+3 - Cervical: neck and shoulder area.
 This belt is further connected to self-expression and creativity.
 Like the jaw in the oral belt, this area is very often tense as we build up chronic stress, repressed emotions, or unprocessed trauma.
 Many of us are breathing from this belt, rather than our diaphragms and thus we’re living in a heightened nervous system state, more easily prone to reactivity rather than presence and intention.

-4 - Thoracic Belt: the chest, heart center, and arms.
+4 - Thoracic: the chest, heart center, and arms.
 This belt is my favorite.
 This is where love, grief, and joy can be felt deeply.
 The full spectrum of the human experience right at our centers.
 This belt extends out to the hands as they express and act on behalf of our heart, if we let them.
 With this belt, we can explore the heart space, giving and receiving love, and all the old survival strategies hindering our own innate self-worth and thus secure attachment.

-5 - Diaphragmatic Belt: the diaphragm and stomach.
+5 - Diaphragmatic: the diaphragm and stomach.
 This belt can block sensations from the lower body, like severing the body and its subtle energy or flow of life force into two.
 Our power to fully feel is from this space and this is the power of a truly felt deep breathe.

 I integrate many of these concepts in my somatic healing work.
-In my 7-session package, we work through the belts of tension while incorporating Biodynamic Breathwork, Brainspotting, Somatic Experiencing, reflective exercises, and the like, depending on your needs and goals.
+In my 7-session breathwork package, we work through the belts of tension while incorporating Biodynamic Breathwork, Brainspotting, Somatic Experiencing, reflective exercises, and the like, depending on your needs and goals.

 -Susan Reis